Pistonomaxime/DeepLearning-on-JPEG/README.md

 Finally `Deeplearning.py` allows to choose on what data set you want to use a choosen Machine learning algorithm.

-Just launch `main.py` which regroup all thoses programs whith instructions.
+Just launch `main.py` which regroup all thoses programs with instructions.